k0dejunky/HTMLclass/README.md

 echo $tmpl->element("div", ["id"=>"login", "name"=>"myLogin", "class"=>"center"]);
 echo $tmpl->endElement("div");

+if you are using an element that doesn't have any attributes use the following syntax:

+ex:
+echo $tmpl->("br", NULL);

-The element function is capable of building any HTML element with the supplied options.
+The element function is capable of building any HTML element with the supplied options or NULL.